btoms20/RobotArm/README.md

 This repo is home to all the notes, thoughts and future plans I have for my build of the amazing [AnninRobotics AR4 robot arm](https://www.anninrobotics.com).
 Below, you'll find some basic info covering some of the physical and electrical attributes of the arm and the software stack used to control it; There's also a TODO list of features I'm hoping to add in the near future.

-If you have any questions or comments, feel free to open up a discussion! 🙋
+If you have any questions or comments, feel free to post on the [discussions board](https://github.com/btoms20/RobotArm/discussions)! 🙋

 ## 🦾 Structure
 - [AnninRobotics AR4 Design & Kit](https://www.anninrobotics.com)